PetraLee2019/Mission-to-Mars/README.md

 From United States Geological Survey Astrogeology to obtain high resulution images for each of Mar's Hemisphere.

 ### Run without Heroku:
-- Copy/gather the files in this repo (don't need the .gitignore).
+- Copy/gather the files in this repo (don't need the .gitignore)
-- Start a MongoDB daemon in the terminal, then start mongo instance.
+- Start a MongoDB daemon in the terminal, then start mongo instance
 - Run the app.py in the terminal.
-Copy the local url to your web browser.
+Copy the local url to your web browser